stevekfrey/steering-api/README.md

 - Media and gaming companies
 - Startups working on characters or consumer interactions, like elderly care, therapy, coaches and education

-# API Documentation
+# API Documentation - What can it do?

 See `api_docs.md`

-# Research Background
+# Research Background - How does it work?
 The base model used is Llama-3.1-8B-Instruct.

 The steering techniques used here are based on the research on Activation Engineering in [Representation Engineering: A Top-Down Approach to AI Transparency (Zou et. al. 2024)